ucldc/ingest_deploy/README.md

 ### 8. <a name="calisphereqa">QA check in Calisphere stage UI</a>

 You can preview the Solr stage index in the Calisphere UI at <a href="http://calisphere-test.cdlib.org/">http://calisphere-test.cdlib.org/</a>.
+Note that caching may prevent updates from immediately showing.

+To immediately view results, you can QA the Solr stage index on your local workstation, following these steps ("Windows install").

+In the run.bat configuration file, point UCLDC_SOLR_URL to `https://harvest-stg.cdlib.org/solr_api`.

 ### 9. <a name="terminatestg">Terminate stage worker instances</a>